vihaan-mishra/vihaan-100Meters-Game/README.md

 Done in jupyter notebook.

 ## Why
-I made this game to practice using tkinter and
+I made this game to practice using tkinter and OOP

 ## How
 It was done using OOP and tkinter to create a GUI.